Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern: Background

-The Great Eastern was intended for the Far East passenger trade but traffic on those routes was not sufficient and it was instead put to use in the Atlantic.
+Great Eastern was intended for the Far East passenger trade but traffic on those routes was not sufficient and it was instead put to use in the Atlantic.
 It failed to be competitive and was a commercial failure in this role.
-The Great Eastern proved ideal as a cable laying vessel and was used in that role until its scrapping in 1890.
+Great Eastern proved ideal as a cable laying vessel and was used in that role until its scrapping in 1890.
 It remained unsurpassed in tonnage until the construction of RMS Celtic in 1901.